 Montmartre and the Basilica of Sacré-Coeur

 Montmartre has to be one of my favourite districts in the whole city.
 Why?
-It’s a fantastic place to base yourself as it offers a number of lodging options, quaint outdoor cafes, easy subway access and has a nice neighbourhood feel.
+It’s one of the best neighbourhoods in Paris to stay in as it offers a number of lodging options, quaint outdoor cafes, easy subway access and has a nice neighbourhood feel.
 If you’ve ever been to San Francisco, you’ll already be familiar with the super-steep side streets Montmartre is famous for—but hey, the walk will help you work off all that famous French cuisine!

 The most famous landmark in the area is the stunning Basilica of Sacré-Coeur, a brilliant, bright-white church that’s perched high on a hill overlooking the entire city.
 It features three massive domes, one of which visitors are welcome to check out—as long as they can handle the 300 step climb (again, no elevators!).
 The Basilica is open daily from 6 a.m. to 10:30 p.m. and entrance is free.

 Fortunately you don’t need to head inside to enjoy the scenery, and the site is a fantastic place to stop for a picnic lunch.
 Sure there are throngs of other tourists enjoying the view, but when I went it was a beautiful, sunny day and there was an old man wearing a beret playing the violin with a huge grin on his face.
 Does it get any more Parisian than that?

 Currency: The euro

 Where to stay: A trip to Paris doesn’t have to break the bank- check out these great hostels, starting as low as $20 per night.